 The Portman Group, a social responsibility group for alcohol producers, offers clear guidance on alcohol marketing online.
 The Portman Group's definition is in line with the CAP code definition.
-Therefore 'online' covers, among other things, brand websites, material placed free-of-charge on third party websites (e.g. social networking sites, video sharing sites) and user-generated content on sites controlled by the drinks producer.

-The Portman Group recommends the use of Age Affirmation Pages (AAPs) for brands own sites.
+Therefore 'online' covers, among other things, brand websites, material placed free-of-charge on third party websites (e.g. social networking sites, video sharing sites) and usergenerated content on sites controlled by the drinks producer.
+The Portman Group recommends the use of Age Affirmation Pages (AAPs) for brands' own sites.
 These pages will ask the consumer to give their date of birth, and the country they reside in.
 Based on this information they will either be prohibited on entry based on their ineligibility to interact with a brand, or will be allowed to continue to the site.
 AAPs are sometimes used by drinks manufacturers on third party sites, before allowing a consumer to engage further with a brand.

-Q. What controls are in place in social media to stop children seeing and interacting with age restricted brands/advertising content?
+Q. What controls are in place in social media to stop children seeing and interacting with age-restricted brands/advertising content?

 A. Different social media platforms will have their own minimum age requirements for individuals signing up to their platform.
 UK and EU law does not set a minimum age.
-However many services set a minimum age of 13 yrs, in line with the US Children's Online Privacy Protection Act (COPPA).
-In addition, responsible platforms restrict what brand content and adverts children and young people can see.
+However many services set a minimum age of 13 years, in line with the US children and young people can see.
 Restrictions are based on their registered age.
-CAP code thresholds on ads for age restricted products also apply to adverts where they are shown to a UK audience.
+CAP code rules on marketing to children - including thresholds on ads for age-restricted products - apply to adverts in social media where they are shown to a UK audience.